UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

   HTTP URL refers to a UNICORE file or not)

-Using "inline" data to import a file into the job workspace
+Using *inline* data to import a file into the job workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For short import files, it can be convenient to place the data directly into the job descrition, which can speed up and simplify the job submission process.
+For short import files, it can be convenient to place the data directly into the job description, which can speed up and simplify the job submission process.

 Here is an example: